Instrumentation & Control Technologies

 - Have strong communication skills.

-The A.A.S. instrumentation and control technologies degree program provides you with multidisciplinary expertise, which addresses workplace demands of emerging technology based businesses.
-In addition, it offers you basic proficiencies for emerging knowledge and skill areas in data acquisition, automation, mechatronics, and control systems.
+The A.A.S.
+Instrumentation and Control Technologies degree program provides you multidisciplinary expertise, which addresses workplace demands of emerging technology based businesses.
+In addition, it offers you basic proficiencies for emerging knowledge and skill areas in data acquisition, automation, mechatronics and control systems.

 Soft skills such as communication (written, verbal, presentation) and teamwork are integral parts of each of the technical courses in the program.
-The majority of the core courses needed for this degree is offered at FLCC's Victor Campus Center.
+All of the core courses required for this degree are offered at FLCC's Victor Campus Center.